 Sheppey College Project

-During a week in November, groups of students were taken on the train to visit each of the stations on the SwaleRail Line.
-Students were tasked with looking at each station and identifying improvements that they could make.
+During a week in November, groups of students have been taken on the train to visit each of the stations on the SwaleRail Line.
+Students were made aware of the British Transport Police number 61016, how to report concerns and were to find helpful information.
+Students were tasked with looking at each station and identifying improvements that they could make to encourage passengers to use the SwaleRail Line.

 The IT students identified that one of the main problems they noticed at the stations was the lack of information available regarding what there was to do nearby or places to visit.
 As a result the students decided that they would create a promotional video of the area and a website that would provide this information.
 Click SwaleRail to visit the website or on the image.This information is accessible to passengers who can scan the QR code on the information poster and then visit the website.

-The construction students were slightly restricted in what they could actually create on the stations, however they were able to put their carpentry skills to work and create bird nesting boxes for Queenborough Station.
+In July 2019, the construction students used their carpentry skills to create bird nesting boxes for Queenborough Station.

-The multi-trade students also put their skills to the test to help plant up wellies and create flower beds to add a splash of colour to the station.
+The landscaping and multi-trade students identified a number of potential sites where there were overgrown areas or places were landscaping projects could take place.
+The front of Queenborough Station was identified as an area that needed a face lift so in July 2019, and the multi-trade students put their skills to the test to help plant up wellies and create flower beds to add a splash of colour to the station.

 Work Experience and Portfolios